 If the VA approved a prior veterans claim for disability compensation within the 12 months, you currently receive some benefits.
 While you may want legal help filing a supplemental veterans claim, it’s unlikely the VA would reject your second application.
 Our LegalASAP evaluation form asks this question so we can prioritize helping eligible vets mistakenly denied VA benefits.

-Reason #5: LegalASAP Has No Lawyers Nearby or Who Can Help You With Your Veterans Claim At This Time
+#5: LegalASAP Has No Lawyers Nearby Who Can Help You With Your Veterans Claim At This Time

 Unfortunately, the LegalASAP network doesn’t include every location, law office, and VA-accredited attorney in the U.S. As a result, we cannot always match you with a nearby lawyer for a free veterans claim evaluation.
 Maybe it’s because there are no nearby VA-accredited attorneys where you live.
 Or perhaps no lawyers in your area are currently available to evaluate your veterans claim.
 Regardless, we still want to give you some resources that may help you: